vvaidy/Qo-DL/README.md

 - Single track download support.
 This can be used with the "-url" arg too.
 ### 9th Mar 19 - Release 4e ###
 - Fixed downloading from list.
 - Less strict filename & dir name replace regex.
 Brackets and commas were being replaced before.
-Only the characters Windows doesn't support in filenames will be replaced now.
+Only the characters Windows / Linux doesn't support in filenames will be replaced now.
 - Unneeded cover.jpg wasn't being deleted before termination.
 This would only happen when used via command line.
 - Composer would always be set to "xxxx".
 Even if the API returned composer info.
 - Handled the below.